Financial aid (may be available)

 No cost info

-For Certified Nurse Aides (CNAs) in San Antonio seeking to advance their career with more responsibility and higher pay, becoming a state-licensed Certified Medication Aide (CMA) is the most effective next step.
-This critical role offers a median salary of around $35,000 in the San Antonio metro area, according to the U.S. Bureau of Labor Statistics.
-This guide focuses specifically on the state-approved hybrid and flexible training programs in San Antonio that allow you to get licensed in just a few weeks.
+If you're a Certified Nurse Aide (CNA) in San Antonio looking to take the next step in your career for more responsibility and higher pay, becoming a state-licensed Certified Medication Aide (CMA) is your most direct path forward.
+This critical role offers a median salary of around $35,990—with potential for more—in the San Antonio metro area, according to the U.S. Bureau of Labor Statistics.
+This guide focuses specifically on the state-approved and flexible training programs in San Antonio that allow you to get licensed in just a few weeks.

 A Medication Aide—also known as a Medication Technician or Med Aide—is a trained professional who supports licensed nurses by administering prescribed medications to patients in regulated settings such as nursing homes, assisted living communities, and intermediate care facilities.